 Availability: Sephora, Ilia Beauty

 Farmacy is a clean skincare brand that focuses on delivering products with natural ingredients but with thoughtful formulas.
-Their products as well as ingredients are locally growned and produced so they want to diminish their carbon footprint.
+Their products as well as ingredients are locally growned and produced to diminish their carbon footprint.
 Moreover, they are a sustainable brand that cares about the future of our planet.
 “We respect our planet, and we do our part to be environmentally responsible by partnering with organic farms that use sustainable methods, and packaging responsibly.
 Our packaging is made with FSC certified paper from well-managed forests, inks based on naturally renewable raw materials and our jars are all recyclable (just remember to peel off the label first!).”

 Price range: 20$ – 68$